 Health doesn’t end with treatment.
 We equip you with home remedies, seasonal routines, lifestyle practices, and follow-up support to prevent relapse and help you sustain wellness for the long term.

-Ayurvedic treatment for high blood pressure is a holistic approach focused on calming the mind, balancing the doshas, and cleansing the blood and circulatory system.
+Ayurvedic treatment for high blood pressure (Hypertension) is a holistic approach focused on calming the mind, balancing the doshas, and cleansing the blood and circulatory system.

 Treatment focuses on calming the nervous system.
 Shirodhara (warm oil poured on the forehead) and gentle Abhyanga (oil massage) are highly effective.